 In August, 2014, Dorrie Clark wrote a piece for Forbes where she took a look at some of the prices charged for online courses.
 Professionals, such as a financial adviser charged anywhere from $47-$197 for a 2-3 hour course.

-If you use a platform like Udemy and have a large following and excellent courses, then you might hit their average of $7,000 in earnings.
+If you use a platform like Udemy and have a large following and excellent courses, then you might up to $10,000 in earnings.

 According to Entrepreneur, you can easily expect to charge a consulting rate of $40 to $60 per hour for your expertise (yes, even online or via telephone meetings).